Holiday Activities in Asheville NC

-This year’s nights at Biltmore are especially magnificent, as the multi-sensory Leonardo da Vinci - 500 Years of Genius is currently on display as part of the immersive artist shows Biltmore has hosted over the past year.
-Described as “the world’s most comprehensive and thrilling Leonardo da Vinci experience,” the exhibit shines a spotlight on the works of the inventor, artist, and philosopher.
+This year’s nights at Biltmore are especially magnificent, as the multi-sensory Italian Renaissance Alive! is currently on display as part of the immersive artist shows Biltmore has hosted over the past year.
+Described as a “spellbinding journey across Italy … Set to a powerful operatic score, it illuminates the masterworks of such icons as Michelangelo, Raphael, Botticelli, and Caravaggio.
 The cost is included with some of the admission packages for the Candlelight experience.
-The exhibit runs through February 20, 2023.
+The exhibit runs through January 7, 2024.

 Online reservations are not required for Candlelight Evenings, but they are strongly suggested, as admission is timed and spots quickly sell out.
 Candlelight visits continue through January 7.

 Asheville is known for its restaurants, breweries, and outdoor activities, but it’s also home to some seriously creative people.
 In addition to the bustling River Arts District and its many galleries, many of the city’s artists display and sell their wares at local holiday markets and events.
 A few of the biggest ones follow.

 For the sixth year in a row, the Holiday Mingle & Jingle pop-up is taking over The Grey Eagle in the River Arts District.
 Expect handmade items, art, and plenty of food and drinks from the venue’s taqueria and bar.
 The show opens at 10 a.m. on December 23, and admission is free.